|

 a digital imaging system.
 To realize the fully resolution of the imager the

 lens resolution should be greater than the NF.
-The lens should provide sufficient spatial detail
+The lens should provide

-to the imager sensor if each pixel of the imager is to be fully utilized.
+sufficient spatial detail to the imager sensor if each pixel of the imager

-Lens image quality is characterized by its modulation
+is to be fully utilized.
+Lens image quality is characterized by its

-frequency as well as angle of the incidence.
-A good lens should have MTF >30% up to the sensor Nyquist frequency.
-It should
+spatial frequency as well as angle of the incidence.
+A good lens should have

-also provide a consistent MTF across the entire field of view of the lens.
+consistent MTF across the entire field of view of the lens.

 Simulate impact of MTF to a line pair target.